MayKoder/Diamond-Engine/README.md

 - Hold SHIFT to duplicate the movement speed.
 - Use the mouse wheel click to PAN the camera (Horizontal and Vertical movement)

-#### **Please remember that all the important data (loaded assets, time management, simulation state, editor camera movement settings) can be found inside the "Configuration" window on the right.**
+#### **Please remember that all the important data (loaded assets, time management, simulation state, editor camera movement settings) can be found inside the "Configuration" window on the right.
+Also, if it's the first time you use the engine, it will take a bit longer to start, it's generating the library files :).**

 <br></br>
 # Features